Python-SIP/sip/docs/examples.rst

 This is very similar to the :mod:`~examples.core` module in that it implements simple platform-specific functions.
 The key thing to notice is that there is no need to specify the platform tag as part of the configuration as it is obtained automatically from the installed ``examples-core`` project.
+Also note that the target ABI version has not been specified and the version will be taken from the ``examples-core`` project.

 The ``examples-extras`` project has no need for a :file:`project.py` file.